pyOpenSci/software-peer-review/_sources/our-process/policies.md.txt

 any time.
 We also ask maintainers that they get in touch with us if they do need to step down from maintaining a tool.

-### Requesting Package Removal
+### Requesting package removal from the pyOpenSci ecosystem

-In the unlikely scenario that a contributor of a package requests removal of their package from the suite, we retain the right to maintain a version of the package in our suite for archival purposes.
+In the unlikely scenario that a contributor of a package requests removal of their package from our ecosystem, we retain the right offer the last / most recently released version of that package in our ecosystem for archival purposes only.